WEST SYSTEM: How to keep your epoxy warm in winter: build a hotbox

 It is easy to make a hot box using a basic electric jig saw to cut up a sheet of 6mm or 10mm plywood.
 The box can then be assembled using fillets of peanut butter consistency, WEST SYSTEM 105/205 epoxy mixed with WEST SYSTEM 406 Filler.
 If thicker plywood is used it can be nailed or screwed together.
 The image shows a simple version on display in the Wessex Resins training room.
 The hotbox dimensions should allow a WEST SYSTEM B-pack* complete with pump installed to stand at its full height inside.
 We suggest that a 30cm x 30cm x 60cm hot box is ideal.

 Alternatively you can source a wooden packing case, tea chest or old wooden locker, often easily picked up at boot jumbles or from removals firms.
 Any wooden or metal container that can be enclosed could be used, but avoid plastic boxes as they can distort and give off toxic fumes when heated.
+Once you’ve got this, you’re on track to keep epoxy warm.

 The first task is to add some decent insulation.
 Foam sleeping mats, which can be picked up for a few pounds from camping shops, are ideal.
 The dense foam is stuck down to the wood using DIY adhesives.
 ‘Impact’ spray glues are often used for this task, as they allow material that may be curved or distorted to be pulled flat by the glue.
 Both surfaces are sprayed, allowed to go tacky and then pushed together but some formulations are susceptible to weakening in warm temperatures.